tonethar/IGME-430-Fall-2024/projects/p1-accept-header-xml.md

 ---

 - ***Now you need to write the code that gets called when the "See all the hoots!
 (XML Version)" button gets clicked***
 - Then test it.
-The `#output-all-hoots-xml` div should display the values from parsed XML
+The `#output-all-hoots-xml` &lt;div> should display the values from the parsed XML

 ---